rnusser/aws-cli-awless/README.md

 I didn't give it a name as the container will be removed once it stops, or you exit it.

-For credential testing I created a new credential file in my current directory, say my-credentials, and mapped the file in my current directory to the containers .aws/credentials file.
+For credential testing I created a new credential file in my current directory, say `my-credentials`, and mapped the file in my current directory to the containers .aws/credentials file.

 `docker run -it -v "$(pwd)"/my-credentials:/root/.aws/credentials --rm silverfibre/aws-cli-awless`